Relationship Between Mullineux Involution and the Generalized Regularization: Iwahori-Hecke Algebras and Conjectures

+The $q$-analogue of decomposition numbers $d_{\lambda,\mu}(q)$ is defined by considering the graded multiplicity of $D^\mu$ inside $S^\lambda$ and we refer to \cite{kleshchev2010representation} for details regarding its definitions and properties.
+Lascoux, Leclerc and Thibon conjectured in \cite{Lascoux1996} that when $\mathbb{F}=\mathbb{C}$, the $d_{\lambda,\mu}(q)$'s are the same coefficients in the expansion of the lower global crystal basis $\{G(\mu)\mid\mu\in\mathcal{P} \text{ is }b\con\text{regular}\}$ explained as follows.
+This result was proved by Ariki in \cite{ariki1996decomposition}.

-We refer to \cite{Lascoux1996} for details quantized affine Lie algebra $U_q(\hsl_b)$ and its action on the \textit{Fock space} $\mathcal{F}=\bigoplus_{\lambda\in\mathcal{P}}\mathbb{Q}(q)\lambda$, which is originally developed by Misra-Miwa \cite{misra1990crystal} using work of Hayashi \cite{hayashi1990q}.
-And we state Kashiwara's existence and uniqueness of crystal bases of the integrable highest weight modules of affine quantum algebra in \cite{kashiwara1991crystal} as follows:
+The readers may refer to \cite{Lascoux1996} for details on the quantized affine Lie algebra $U_q(\hsl_b)$ and its action on the \textit{Fock space} $\mathcal{F}=\bigoplus_{\lambda\in\mathcal{P}}\mathbb{Q}(q)\lambda$, which was originally developed by Misra-Miwa \cite{misra1990crystal} using the work of Hayashi \cite{hayashi1990q}.
+In our discussion, we state without proof Kashiwara's existence and uniqueness of crystal bases of the integrable highest weight modules of affine quantum algebra: